dbpolglase/tUI/Manual-en.md

 return;
 }
 </code></pre>
-<p>The prototype of the function is this, in which we receive as a parameter the panel view that triggered it.</p>
+<p>The prototype of the function is this, in which we receive as a parameter the panel View that triggered it.</p>
 <p>example<br>
 Let’s fill the loadForm1 function:</p>
 <pre><code>c